qzagarese/dockerunit/examples/spring-boot-example/README.md

 If you are on Mac, run the following:

-`./mvnw test -P container-tests -Ddocker.host=localhost -Ddocker.bridge.ip=172.17.0.1 -Dconsul.dns.off`
+`./mvnw test -P container-tests -Ddocker.host=localhost -Ddocker.bridge.ip=172.17.0.1 -Dconsul.dns.enabled=false`